CoSMoSoftware/OBS-studio-webrtc/README.md

 Do not forget to share the love with the original OBS-Studio project and its fantastic team [there](https://obsproject.com/blog/progress-report-february-2019).

-# Janus support

-No support for Janus will be provided by default.
-Bruden of proof (that there is a bug on the OS Side) is on the one(s) opening the tickets.
-There is no commercial support for this fork of OBS.
-Janus support will only be done through the WHIP protocol.
-Commercial uspport for Janus server side is available [here](https://janus.conf.meetecho.com/support).

 # Binaries

 Pre-built and tested Binaries are available [here](https://github.com/CoSMoSoftware/OBS-studio-webrtc/releases).